Returning users: Log in to continue or complete your application

 STEM-Designated Management Science Major

 The Georgetown MBA offers a variety of coursework focused on quantitative analysis and management science, allowing students to complete a STEM-designated management science major.
-In addition to the STEM-eligible credits you will take as part of the core curriculum above, students complete 12 of their MBA elective credits during the program from this course list to earn the designation.
+In addition to the STEM-eligible credits you will take as part of the core curriculum above, students must complete 12 elective credits during the MBA program from the designated list to earn the designation.
 Current students should consult Canvas for more details.

 - Structure of Global Industries